 For example in the case above, stock XYZ can hypothetically go to zero.
 That would create a staggering $95 loss per share in an account.
 While such declines might be rare, they can happen.

 The credit spread mitigates this hazard by owning puts at the lower strike.
-In the case above, the 90 puts would limit potential losses to $5.
-Not fun, but not fatal either.
+In the case above, the 90 puts would limit potential losses to $5: Not great — but not fatal either.

-Call credit spreads have a similar structure to the upside.
-Calls near the stock price are sold and cheaper calls are bought at a higher strike.
-That effectively hedges against a big rally.
+Call credit spreads have a similar structure to the upside: Traders thinking that a stock won’t move higher might sell calls slightly above the current price.
+They would then buy cheaper calls at a higher strike to hedge against a big rally.

 Option spreads consist of long and short option positions.
 Considering exercise and assignment risk is an important part of any option strategy.